nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Use case: UC09 - Find an applicant by name**

-Guarantees: The applicants with name matching the search will be listed.
+Guarantees: The applicants whose name matches the search term will be listed.

 **MSS**